Obvious/Help Center

 Sub-threads appear in the thread list on the left side of your workspace, nested under the thread that spawned them.
 Each shows a colored status dot:

-Click any sub-thread to open its full conversation — every tool call, every artifact it created, every step it took.
-You don't have to wait for the main thread to report back to see what's happening.
+Click any sub-thread to open its full conversation: every tool call, every artifact it created, every step it took.
+You do not have to wait for the main thread to report back to see what is happening.

 Sending a message to a running sub-agent

-You can message any sub-thread directly, even while it's running.
+You can message any sub-thread directly, even while it is running.
 Use this to course-correct, add a constraint, or provide context you forgot to include in the original request.

 1. Click the sub-thread in the thread list to open it.